 The objective of the Network is to stimulate high level co-operation between policy makers and practitioners and the further development of national policies and provision through, for example, peer learning, exchanges, and thematic group working to develop shared understanding and approaches on issues of common interest.

-The Specific Agreement for a Grant for Actions funded from the 2012 budget will support the implementation of the second year of the agreed work programme set out in the Framework Partnership Agreement.
+A Specific Agreement for a Grant for Actions funded from the 2012 budget will support the implementation of the agreed work programme set out in the Framework Partnership Agreement for the period July 2012 to December 2013.